Sanjayy-m/Churn_prediction/README.md

 5. **Hyperparameter Tuning**: Tuned hyperparameters using techniques like grid search or random search to optimize model performance.
 6. **Model Deployment**: Deployed the best-performing model for churn prediction.

+## Usage

-Run the Jupyter notebook `churn_prediction.ipynb` to train models and generate predictions.
+1. Run the Jupyter notebook `churn_prediction.ipynb` to train models and generate predictions.

 ## Results
 The best-performing model achieved an accuracy of X% on the test set, with a precision of Y%, recall of Z%, and F1-score of W%.